 The following information comprises a standards-based educator’s guide that the LAII has produced to support using Krik?
 Krak!
 (Edwidge Danticat, Vintage Contemporaries, Random House, 1996) in the classroom.
 The standards are not included here, but are included with each section of the lesson plans in the PDF.
-Click here to access the PDF: Vamos a Leer Educator’s Guide: Krik?
+The complete guide is available for download at no cost: Vamos a Leer Educator’s Guide: Krik?
 Krak!

 When Haitians tell a story, they say “Krik?” and the eager listeners answer “Krak!”
 In Krik?
 Krak!, her second novel, Edwidge Danticat establishes herself as the latest heir to that narrative tradition with nine stories that encompass both the cruelties and the high ideals of Haitian life.
 They tell of women who continue loving behind prison walls and in the face of unfathomable loss; of a people who resist the brutality of their rulers through the powers of imagination.
 The result is a collection that outrages, saddens, and transports the reader with its sheer beauty.

 “When you write, it’s like braiding your hair.
 Taking a handful of coarse unruly strands and attempting to bring them to unity . . .
 Some of the braids are long, others are short.
 Some are thick, others are thin.
 Some are heavy.
 Others are light.”— Krik?
 Krak!